Jonathan Shaw (tattoo artist)

 Jonathan Shaw in Fun City Tattoo, showing the ring of the Death Is Certain Club.

 Jonathan Dowling Shaw (born July 4, 1953) is an American tattoo artist and writer.
 He founded New York City's oldest tattoo shop, Fun City Tattoo, in 1976, before tattooing was legal in the city.

 Early life

-Shaw was born in 1953.
-His father was big band musician and bandleader Artie Shaw, and his mother was the musicians' seventh wife, actress Doris Dowling.
+Shaw was born in 1953 to big band musician and bandleader Artie Shaw and his seventh wife, actress Doris Dowling.
 He was raised in Los Angeles, and from his own description had a very rough upbringing.
 His parents' marriage dissolved when he was three years old, and he developed a heroin addiction in his teenage years, occupying his time with varied acts of juvenile delinquency.
 At age 19, while working at the Los Angeles Free Press, he met the author Charles Bukowski who inspired him to hitchhike from Los Angeles to Rio de Janeiro in 1972.
 He arrived in South America, finding work as a deckhand and tattoo artist.